Cybersecurity and CMMS

 - Create an accurate inventory of all technology assets within your OT environment.
 Where possible, implement a patch and vulnerability management program for these assets.

-- Develop a plan to respond and recover from a cyberattack.
+- Develop a plan to respond and recover from a cyberattack, including notifying all affected employees to update their passwords immediately.
+You may need to notify attorneys general in states where you conduct business.
 Ensure the plan is rock-solid by performing workshops and drills to stress-test your plans.

 Cybersecurity and CMMS Vendors

-Computerized maintenance management systems (CMMS), one of many industrial software solutions, are becoming ubiquitous in the industry.
+Computerized maintenance management systems (CMMS), one of many industrial software solutions, are becoming ubiquitous in many industries.
 The security of your CMMS vendor is an important consideration in your overall supplier security program.
-Security for your CMMS is a shared responsibility between the software vendor, the CMMS administrator and the actual end-users.
+Security for your CMMS is a shared responsibility between the software vendor, the CMMS administrator, and the actual end-users.

 You should insist that your SaaS vendors provide transparency about their security program.
 Focus your SaaS vendor evaluation on the following areas: